Cooking Blackstone Hibachi Vegetables is a quick and easy side dish. The vegetables are cooked to perfection and are so flavorful.

 - Add Butter – We recommend not skipping on adding the butter at the end of cooking vegetables.
 It gives the vegetables so much flavor.

 - Oil Variations – You can use any oil with a high smoke point for this recipe.
 Vegetable Oil, Coconut Oil or Canola oil can all be used instead of the avocado oil in this recipe.

 - Use Different Vegetables – This is a great side dish that you can use any vegetables that you have.
 Green beans, bean sprouts, snow peas, yellow squash, sliced carrots, asparagus are a great option to cook on the griddle.
 Use any of your favorite vegetables.

 - Use Different Sauces – We recommend adding in sesame oil and teriyaki sauce with the soy sauce.

 - Low Carb Option – If you prefer a low carb option, instead of using soy sauce use coconut aminos.

 - Cast Iron Skillet – If you do not have a Blackstone griddle, you can easily make this in cast iron skillet.

-- Season with Different Spices – Season with Italian Seasoning, smoked paprika, dried thyme, or lemon pepper.
+- Season with Different Spices – Season with Italian Seasoning, smoked paprika, dried thyme, add garlic, or lemon pepper.
 Grilled Vegetables is also great with some fresh herbs such as basil or dill.